Master of Arts (M.A.), University of Toronto

 Kennedy has been a lecturer at the UC Davis Graduate School of Management since 1986.
 He employs cognitive restructuring techniques to accelerate students’ self-confidence and skills mastery for professional presentations.
 He also applies a series of six steps that rapidly improve students’ writing skills, regardless of their initial capabilities.
 He uses critical analysis techniques developed by Daniel Kahneman and other distinguished figures in the field to enhance student awareness of how they think as they engage with case studies, simulations, position analyses and other challenges that prepare them for their careers.

 Kennedy lived in a Carmelite monastery, pursuing spiritual development, philosophy and other liberal arts for four years.
-He earned his M.A. in literature at the University of Toronto under the guidance of Northrop Frye, the leading North American literary critic of his era.
-He received his B.A. from Boston University.
+He earned his Master of Arts (M.A.) in literature at the University of Toronto under the guidance of Northrop Frye, the leading North American literary critic of his era.
+He received his Bachelor of Arts (B.A.) from Boston University.